Structured Streaming

 • If lowerIndex < upperIndex:

-3. Running on executors
+3. Execution on executors

-• Writes data using the pullConsumer method.
+• Reads data using the pullConsumer method.

 • Applies transformations (if any).

-• Writes data to an output table.
+• Writes data to the output table.

 4. Creating checkpoint files on Cypress for batch #N